-8 Best Fabric Paint for Creatives in 2019 | Buyer's Guide - Architecture Lab
+8 Best Fabric Paint For Creatives | Reviews + Guide

 Fabric paint or textile paint, basically, consists of pigments of color, emulsified with a binder which makes the pigment stick to the surface of any fabric.

-Various kinds of fabric paints try to achieve this using different chemicals, which results in the difference of texture, permanency, etc.
+Various kinds of fabric paints try to achieve this using different chemicals, which results in the difference in texture, permanency, etc.

 Fabric Dye differs a little from fabric paints.
 It binds the pigment molecules directly to the molecules of the fabric.